hkkjin/Analyzer-Docs/Initial Analysis.rst

   ..

   8. Make sure the credentials (.cre), settings (.one), and all recording files for the same subject that you wish to analyze are in the same folder.
-(MAKE SURE THERE IS NO _\cluster FILE)
+(MAKE SURE THERE ARE NO _\cluster FILES)

   ..